 I find no evidence that Jesus pointed anyone to a Magisterium.
 He taught that individuals could rightly discern (Luke 7:43).
 He said, “If anyone wills to do His will, he shall know concerning the doctrine, whether it is from God, or whether I speak from My own authority” (John 7:17).
 The common people heard Him gladly (Mark 12:37).
 They were not pointed to the Magisterium.

 I find no evidence that under the New Testament system one needs a Magisterium to interpret the Scriptures.
 The Bereans, we are told, “Searched the Scriptures daily to find out whether these things were so” (Acts 17:11).
 Paul, at a synagogue in Thessalonica, “reasoned with them from the Scriptures” (Acts 17:2).
 He told Christians, “Test all things; hold fast what is good” (1 Thessalonians 5:21).
 He wrote, “When you read, you may understand my knowledge in the mystery of Christ (Ephesians 3:4).
 Three times Paul asked, “What does the Scriptures say” (Romans 4:3; 11:2; Galatians 4:30).
 He expected the reader to know.
-The writer of Hebrews said that was possible for one to discern good and evil (Hebrews 5:14).
+The writer of Hebrews said that was possible for one to discern good and evil (Hebrews 5:14), and also to know the scriptures well enough to teach others (Hebrews 5:12).
 John warned, “Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world” (1 John 4:1).
 I do not read of a Magisterium of official interpretation, but I do read that the individual is to “be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing (handling accurately – ESV) the word of truth” (2 Timothy 2:15).

 2. Why should we believe their claim over the claims of others?